Thoede/ThoDoe-List/README.md

 Simple *to do list* using html,css and js

 ## Features
--Add tasks.
+- Add tasks.
--Mark tasks as completed.
+- Mark tasks as completed.
--Delete tasks.
+- Delete tasks.
--Save tasks with localStorage.
+- Save tasks with localStorage.

 ## How to Use
 1. Clone the repository: